The 10 most beautiful Caribbean beaches (and where to stay near each)

 Composed of two protected beaches, Grote Knip (Big Knip) and Klein Knip (Little Knip), these blissfully undeveloped and uncrowded twin beaches feature satiny sand and cobalt-colored waves (Photo: Jorgen Hendriksen via Unsplash)

 If you’re not yet convinced that the Caribbean is the Platonic ideal of tropical paradise, a swim at Playa Knip on Curaçao may change your mind.
-Composed of two protected beaches, Grote Knip (Big Knip) and Klein Knip (Little Knip), these blissfully undeveloped and uncrowded twin beaches feature satiny sand and cobalt-colored waves.
+Made up of two protected beaches, Grote Knip (Big Knip) and Klein Knip (Little Knip), these blissfully undeveloped and uncrowded twin beaches feature satiny sand and cobalt-colored waves.

-ROMANTIC ESCAPES: 11 Best All-Inclusive Couples Resorts in the Caribbean
+ROMANTIC ESCAPES: 11 best all-inclusive couples resorts in the Caribbean

-An autonomous country within the Kingdom of the Netherlands, Curacao blends Caribbean and Dutch cultural elements and traditions.
+An autonomous country within the Kingdom of the Netherlands, Curaçao blends Caribbean and Dutch cultural elements and traditions.
 Though it’s tempting to spend every waking moment on this stunning beach, the capital city Willemstad—with funky street art and Dutch colonial architecture in a palette of candy colors—is well worth exploring, too.
 Sold at many shops around the island, Chichi dolls are one of Curacao’s most recognizable crafts.
 Look for paint-it-yourself Chichi doll workshops, which are good fun on a rainy day.

-Where to Stay Near Playa Knip in Curaçao
+Where to stay near Playa Knip in Curaçao

 Landhuis Klein Santa Martha is a casual hotel approximately five miles from Playa Knip.
 There are four rooms plus one spacious apartment with a kitchen and small terrace.
 A pool, garden, library, restaurant, and attentive service are among the perks.